rustydigg918/Sharda_Securities/README.md

 >>  *(f) Be suspicious of any of the emails that you might receive from outside the organization & Never open attachments(unless you're really sure)*

+### 1.3 What is a strong password

+>>  *(a) LEVEL 1: Novice- Ten or more than ten characters(except your phone numbers,birthdays or your loved ones names)*

+>>  *(b) LEVEL 2: Master- More than 14 characters with atleat a special character or a digits in it.*

+>>  *(c) LEVEL 3: Grandmaster- Between 14 and 20 characters with usage of irregular words in our daily conversations.*

+>>  *(d) LEVEL 4: Zen- Between 16 to 22 characters with about four irregular words without any correlation between them in our daily conversations(adding a special character between words is a plus).*

 ## 2. Cure